Deloitte: How technology and changing business models are impacting the future of LNG has been saved

 - Supply growth: Overwhelmingly, survey respondents saw most of the new liquefaction capacity being built in the Americas, driven by the number of high profile projects currently under construction in the United States.
 Rapid supply growth is also expected in Qatar, Russia and Mozambique.

 - New sources of demand: Unlike supply, survey respondents see most rapid demand growth in the Asia Pacific Region over the next five years, driven by both demographic and economic growth.
-China, India and Pakistan were cited as the biggest source of new demand over the next five years.
+China and India were cited as the biggest source of new demand over the next five years.

 - New business models: Short-term contracts will play an increasingly large role in LNG.
 On the other side, respondents do not see companies developing US-style tolling projects in other countries, citing a range of reasons including regulatory, market and project scale challenges.
 Markets will rely on shorter-term, more flexible and potentially more volatile contracts.